rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And behold, an old man was coming from his work in the field at evening.
 The man was from the hill country of Ephraim, and he was sojourning in Gibeah.
 The men of the place were Benjaminites. ^1916

 And he lifted up his eyes and saw the traveler in the open square of the city.
-And the old man said, Where are you going?
-And where do you come from? ^1917
+And the old man said, Where are you going? and where do you come from? ^1917

 And he said to him, We are passing from Bethlehem in Judah to the remote parts of the hill country of Ephraim, from which I come.
 I went to Bethlehem in Judah, and I am going to the house of the Lord, but no one has taken me into his house. ^1918